 If you've got little ones or picky eaters (or both) in tow, consider sharing some or all of your meals.
-"The portion sizes offered at MANY restaurants throughout the park are quite large.
-Sometimes our family of five (with three boys ages 6 and under) can get by just fine with sharing just two or three adult meals," says Sara Wellensiek.
+"The portion sizes offered at many restaurants throughout the park are quite large.
+Sometimes our family of five (with three boys ages 7 and under) can get by just fine with sharing just two or three adult meals," says Sara Wellensiek.
 Don't rule out shared meals at hotels either.
 "We stayed at the Art of Animation Resort and got dinner at the Landscape of Flavors Food Court.
 Our family got a large pizza (which was only about $15), plus a side salad and a fun dessert to share.
 The total bill wasn't even $30!"
 Sara says.

-4. Have Character Meals for Lunch or Breakfast
+4. Plan Character Meals for Breakfast

 Also, consider volunteering a few hours at a local sporting event.
-"If you have some time to spare, and specific event timing works into your travel plans, you can earn free admission to a Walt Disney World theme park by volunteering at one of a number of Disney-run sporting events.
-Rules vary according to event, but it's possible to earn a complimentary one-day one park pass by filling a single shift for an event, such as Disney's Princess Half Marathon."
+"If you have some time to spare and specific event timing works into your travel plans, you can earn free admission to a Walt Disney World theme park by volunteering at one of a number of Disney-run sporting events," Perrin continues.
+"Rules vary according to event, but it's possible to earn a complimentary one-day one park pass by filling a single shift for an event, such as Disney's Princess Half Marathon."

-6. Manage Your Time
+6. Manage Your Time Wisely